 Cast & Crew on a Film Set in Southeast Michigan

-Why an Incentive is Relevant for Michigan
+Why the Multimedia Jobs Act is Relevant for Michigan

 Marketers often require of their agencies that a certain percentage of their commercial production be done in those states offering incentives.